 provided with emergency relief and assistance as they recover from flooding, landslide and fires

-Nepal is one of the developing nations most at risk of climate-related disasters and other impacts of climate change.
+Nepal is seriously at risk of increasing disasters and other impacts of climate change.

 Two-thirds of Nepal’s population depend on agriculture and the monsoon rains for life and livelihoods.
 Climate change and disasters are having a huge impact on poor farmers and vulnerable communities, pushing many people deeper into poverty.

-Nepal is a poor nation, with limited resources and infrastructure to cope with disasters and major disruptions.
-Human-caused climate disruption is making monsoon rainfall more unpredictable, melting snow and glacial ice at an increasing rate, and contributing to fiercer droughts and storms.
+With limited resources and infrastructure, Nepal faces significant challenges responding to disasters and changes in climate.
+Monsoon rainfall has become more unpredictable, melting snow and glacial ice at an increasing rate.
+There are fiercer droughts and stronger storms.

-INF Australia supports programs that build community resilience to respond to climate change and disasters.
+INF Australia supports programs that provide emergency response and build community resilience in a changing climate.

 Resilience and response to disasters

-- provide emergency relief supplies of shelter, medicine, food, hygiene and sanitation kits
+- provided emergency relief supplies of shelter, medicine, food, hygiene and sanitation kits